30 Middle Grade Graphic Novels with Girl Main Characters

 by Cynthia L. Copeland

-In this historical memoir, Cynthia Copeland shares the time in her life when she got to be a “cub” reporter –when middle school was composed of predators and prey (she was prey), and she discovers her strength.
+In this historical memoir, Cynthia Copeland shares about the time in her life when she got to be a “cub” reporter, a time when middle school was composed of predators and prey (she was prey), and she discovered her strength.
 While a mentor reporter helps Cynthia become interested in local and national politics and events like equal rights for women and Watergate, we also see Cynthia going “steady” with a boy and making new friends when her best friend dumped her.
-Wise, relatable, and thoroughly enjoyable to read, I loved this life snapshot of a girl coming into her own. (*Sensitive readers, this book includes the word cr*p.)
+A snapshot of a girl coming into her own. (*Sensitive readers, this book includes the word cr*p.)

 Shirley and Jamila Save Their Summer